anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 <br>

-- Vertices or nodes
+- Nodes
-- Connected with edges that could be:
+- Connected with edges
-  - Directed
-  - Weighted

   (insert graph example, four vertices triangle+edge and a triod)

+The first graph has the property that all vertices can be visited without retracing your steps but the second graph does not.
 ---

 # Knowledge Graphs